Our new fully accessible Learning Centre, Waterwheels Cafe and Museum Shop.

 Abbeydale Industrial Hamlet

-Kelham Island Museum, Abbeydale Industrial Hamlet and Shepherd Wheel Workshop will remain closed until further notice and will reopen as soon as possible, following government recommendations.
+In line with government restrictions, Kelham Island Museum, Abbeydale Industrial Hamlet and Shepherd Wheel Workshop remain closed for now.

-Thank you.
-We look forward to welcoming you back soon.
+Thank you for your continued support and we look forward to welcoming you back soon.

 Abbeydale Industrial Hamlet is a unique eighteenth century industrial works.
 Catch a glimpse of life at home and at work at a rural scythe and steelworks dating back to the 18th century.